 If you need more coverage, wear this product as a primer and put the base over the top.

 Not only does it provide SPF 30 broad spectrum protection, but it also keeps your face healthy.
 It has cranberry seed oil and aloe to prevent wrinkles and sunspots.

 If you wear it swimming, it lasts up to 80 minutes in the water.

 There is one more thing you should know, though.
 Thinksport’s products come highly recommended by the Environmental Working Group and Whole Foods.
 That’s because they have no harmful chemicals and no nanoparticles.

 Defend yourself against sunburn at the beach, by the pool, or pushing a stroller in the zoo.
-Use Thinksport’s reef-friendly sunscreen that protects for up to 80 minutes in the water.
+Use Thinksport’s reef-safe and water-resistant sunscreen that protects for up to 80 minutes.

-Like the facial sunscreen above, this one is rated a “1” for low hazard on the EWG database.
+Like the facial water-resistant sunscreen above, this one is rated a “1” for a low hazard on the EWG database.
 It has no toxic chemicals, and it’s biodegradable.

 EltaMD keeps acne at bay with this silky-feeling sunscreen.
 It’s lightweight and won’t block pores.
 Plus, it won’t trigger rosacea, either.

 It has zinc oxide and octinoxate to block destructive UV radiation.
 And it leaves skin smooth, not oily.
 It is a good choice for pregnant women for acne-prone or sensitive skin.